 Liaison relationships are established with other groups within 802 LMSC, other relevant standards setting bodies, industry promotional bodies, Special Interest Groups (SIGs), and radio spectrum regulatory bodies (liaison groups).
 Liaison relationships can be established via liaison statements, officials or facilitators see http://ieee-sa.centraldesktop.com/802liaisondb/&num_165948=0.

 Liaison officials shall be recommended by the WG Chair and confirmed by the vote of the WG.
-Liaison officials shall be reconfirmed each year at the July 802.11 plenary session.
+Liaison officials shall be reconfirmed each year at the July 802.11 session.
 Liaison officials will seek to be granted voting rights in their respective liaison groups.

 Liaison Official Roles and Responsibilities are listed below: